web-eid/web-eid-app/README.md

 Allowed hash algorithm values are SHA-224, SHA-256, SHA-384, SHA-512, SHA3-224,
-SHA3-256, SHA3-384, SHA3-512, and the hash algorithm has to be supported by the card (see the `hash-algo` member of `supported-signature-algos` array elements in the `get-certificate` command output).
+SHA3-256, SHA3-384, SHA3-512, and the hash algorithm has to be supported by the card (see the `hash-algo` member of `supported-signature-algos` array elements in the `get-signing-certificate` command output).
 The document hash length has to match the hash algorithm output length and the hash algorithm has to be supported by the electronic ID signing implementation.

-The user signing certificate for the `user-eid-cert` field can be retrieved with the `get-certificate` command as described above:
+The user signing certificate for the `user-eid-cert` field can be retrieved with the `get-signing-certificate` command as described above:

-    web-eid -c get-certificate '{...other arguments as above...}'
+    web-eid -c get-signing-certificate '{...other arguments as above...}'

 The result will be written to standard output as a JSON-encoded message that either contains the Base64-encoded signature and the signature algorithm used